MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/code-blocks/liquid.md

 - It only works in Jekyll sites not plain markdown.
 - It is more verbose but allows customization such as adding line numbers.
 - You can combine approaches to nest a markdown backtick code block inside a `highlight` block, when two layers of backticks or `highlight` would not work (though indenting a backtick code block would work).
-See [Basics]({{ site.baseurl }}{% link cheatsheets/jekyll/code-blocks/basics.md %})